kuanfufeng/personal_web/_pages/home.md

         <p>
             Hi, I’m <strong>Kuan-Fu Feng</strong>, a postdoc in the <strong>Department of Geology and Geophysics</strong> at the
             <a href="https://earth.utah.edu/" target="_blank">University of Utah</a>.
 I am a geophysicist specializing in observational seismology with extensive experience in data and applied science.
-             My research interests are exploring nature using seismic interferometry and expanding seismology into the 4th dimension of time.
+             My research interests are exploring nature expanding seismology into the 4th dimension of time.
         </p>
     </div>
 </div>